Daft Punk: 2011–2015: Random Access Memories

-2016–present: Final projects and disbandment
+2016–2020: Final projects and appearances

 Daft Punk appeared on the 2016 singles "Starboy" and "I Feel It Coming" by Canadian R&B singer the Weeknd; "Starboy" topped the Billboard Hot 100, becoming Daft Punk's only US number-one song, and "I Feel It Coming" reached number four.
-In 2017, Soma Records released a previously unreleased remix of the Daft Punk track "Drive", as part of a compilation featuring various artists.

-In February 2017, Daft Punk launched a pop-up shop in Hollywood, California, featuring memorabilia, artwork, and a display of the various costumes the duo has worn over the years.
-The duo also performed with the Weeknd at the 59th Annual Grammy Awards on 12 February 2017.
+In 2017, Soma Records released a remix of "Drive" by Slam as part of a compilation featuring various artists.
+In February 2017, Daft Punk launched a pop-up shop in Hollywood, California, featuring memorabilia, artwork, and a display of their costumes.
+They also performed with the Weeknd at the 59th Annual Grammy Awards on 12 February 2017.

-Throughout the years following the Starboy collaborations, Bangalter and Homem-Christo worked solo as producers appearing on several projects.
+In the years following the Starboy collaborations, Bangalter and Homem-Christo worked solo as producers appearing on several projects.
 On 21 June 2017, the Australian band Parcels released the song "Overnight", produced and co-written by Daft Punk.
-The song was written after Daft Punk saw Parcels perform at a live show and invited the band members to the duo's studio.
-The song would be the duo's final released production.
+It was written after Daft Punk saw Parcels perform and invited the members to their studio.
+This became Daft Punk's final production together.

-In February 2019, it was announced that Daft Punk would launch an electronic art exhibition at the Philharmonie de Paris featuring various costumes, guitars, and other fixtures based on the theme of the duo's song "Technologic"; the exhibition ran from April 9 up until August 11 of that year.
+Between 9 April and 11 August 2019, an electronic exhibition based on Daft Punk's song "Technologic" was displayed at the Philharmonie de Paris, featuring costumes, guitars and other elements.
+In early 2024, W. F. Quinn Smith, who played percussion on Random Access Memories, said he had participated in experimental recording sessions for a new Daft Punk album in early 2018, but that the project was in limbo.